-I started around the Barbican estate in London, the same place where we depart during my AirBnB Experiences.
+I started around the Barbican estate in London, the same place where we depart during my Airbnb Experiences.
 Then moved towards more central areas.
-I only had a few hours (I rented this camera for a client job, remember?) but was still able to squeeze some good shooting time.
+I only had a few hours (I rented this camera for a client job, remember?) but I could still squeeze in some good shooting time.

 And for once, the weather produced great sunsets for a couple days.
-The perfect scenarios for the Fujifilm GFX 50S.
+The perfect scenario for the Fujifilm GFX 50S.
 You’ll see them in the video… The sky was just gorgeous.

 Here is the link, in case the embed doesn’t work: https://www.youtube.com/watch?v=WJfBbeYTC9s

 Part 2 of this Fujifilm GFX 50S is my overall review of the camera.
 I published this video separately because I felt that the action in the first one and my talking in the second were too disjointed.

 I added a few more photos here.
 Particularly to highlight some features of the Fujifilm GFX 50S that I talk about in the review.

 In the end, the GFX 50S is a camera that produces phenomenal results.
 You just need to work around its limitations or use it for what it’s meant to be used 😉